Mam Tor: Apps and social media draw crowds to cloud inversion

 A dramatic weather phenomenon attracted a crowd of about 100 people in freezing conditions to one of of the most famous spots in the Peak District.

-Danny Shepherd, who took a stunning drone shot, said temperatures fell to about 0C (32F) on Mam Tor at sunrise on Saturday during a cloud inversion - but the cold did not put walkers off.
+Danny Shepherd, who took a stunning drone shot, said temperatures fell to about 0C (32F) on Mam Tor at sunrise on Saturday last weekend during a cloud inversion - but the cold did not put walkers off.

 "You don't usually get that many people up there," said the 39-year-old from Derbyshire.